 Make sure you clean and disinfect all your wild bird feeders regularly, so the flocks of visitors stay fit and well.
 When you do this, empty away any uneaten food so it can’t accumulate at the bottom of the mesh tube.

-You can also add variety to your bird feed, for example putting out a sunflower hearts and peanuts in a hanging bird feeder for them to peck at.
-Some birds don’t like to feed from hanging bird feeders, so our ground bird feeder and bird table offer some great alternatives.
+You can also add variety to your bird feed, for example putting out sunflower hearts and peanuts in a hanging bird feeder for them to peck at.
+Some birds don’t like to feed from hanging bird feeders, so our ground bird feeder offers a great alternative.

 Whatever way you decide to feed your local wild birds, once you’ve established a bird feeding routine, stick with it.
 They’ll learn to look out for fresh supplies of food and water and come to rely on you.
 You can learn more about what to feed birds safely on the Johnston & Jeff website or from the RSPB.

 How else can I keep the wildlife in my garden happy and thriving?